ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 # 2. Configurable Workflow [**[↑]**](#table-of-content)
 ## 2.1 Orchestration [**[↑]**](#table-of-content)

-Orchestration is the process of configuring various services which will be coordinated and managed to achieve a business goal.
+Orchestration is the process of configuring various independent services, which will coordinate and manage to achieve a business goal.

+In Registration Processor, there are various independent stages (such as Packet Receiver Stage, Packet Validator Stage, Operator Supervisor and Introducer Validator Stage, Demographic Deduplication Stage, Biometric Deduplication Stage, UIN Allocator Stage, Notification Stage, Printing and Postal Stage, etc.), which will perform their own set of validations or operations.

-In Registration Processor, there are various independent stages which are connected in a workflow to perform various Identity Lifecycle events.
+These all stages are connected to each other using a workflow manager to perform various ID lifecycles events for an individual.

-For more details about Orchestration, refer to the below link.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/orchestration_workflow.md)

 ## 2.2 Retry Processing (In case of exceptions/failures) [**[↑]**](#table-of-content)
 Registration Processor interacts with multiple external and internal systems, hence, there might be a chance that there is a communication failure between the systems for some time.
 To handle such issues, the system has the capability to retry communicating with the external/internal systems multiple times (as configured).

+When multiple systems interact with each other, there might be a communication issues due to a network lag.
+Registration Processor interacts with multiple external systems (Printing and Postal Service Provider, ABIS system, Country’s External ID Systems).
+Hence, there is high probability of having network failures between the two systems.

+Instead of failing to process the packets because of such network issues, Registration Processor provides a feature to retry connecting with the external system after a second or two for a certain number of times (which is configurable).

 ## 2.3 Resume Workflow [**[↑]**](#table-of-content)
-When Registration Processor fails to communicate (with external or internal system) even after retrying multiple times or there is a system error, the system stops processing the packets.

-These packets are later picked up by a module in Registration Processor called the Re-Processor based on a configurable logic which resumes the workflow.
+When a vast and vital application like MOSIP is running, the system will plan in place to enable the recovery or continuation of packet processing if any incident happens which stops processing of some of the packets.
+These incidents can be: an external/internal stage is not responding, database connection is lost, dependent packets have not been processed, etc.

+In case of such incidents, the system have a mechanism in place which identifies any packets that are stuck at a particular stage for a long period of time and resume processing at a configured time.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/orchestration_workflow.md)
 ## 2.4 Integration (System Integrator can integrate their system with MOSIP) [**[↑]**](#table-of-content)
-System Integrator can integrate their system with MOSIP.
-Which in turn  allows them to
-* Customize their workflow
-* Plug-in stages
-* Exclude stages

-Please refer to the design links below to understand how system integrator can integrate their system\s with MOSIP
+Packet processing is divided broadly into three sections such as pre-processing, processing and post processing.
+Each section has a set of stages which are orchestrated together to create workflow.
+System integrator can customize workflow by adding or by removing stages.

+If a country wants to integrate MOSIP with their system to share information to/from MOSIP then MOSIP has provision for system integrator to plugin external system to pull or push data very easily with some customization in the workflow.

+Registration processor architecture gives flexibility to customize the workflow to plug-in additional stages and exclude existing stages as per the business need.

 [**Link to design for External System Integration Stage**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_external_system_integration.md)